How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 If you see “Failed to build these modules” near the end of the compilation output, install the matching headers and rebuild using the same steps described above.

-When running python3.8 after source compilation, you may encounter an error stating error while loading shared libraries: libpython3.8.so.1.0: cannot open shared object file.
+When running python3.8 after source compilation, you may see the exact error python3.8: error while loading shared libraries: libpython3.8.so.1.0: cannot open shared object file: No such file or directory.
 This happens when the dynamic linker cannot locate the Python shared library because it was installed outside standard library paths.

 find /usr/local -name "libpython3.8.so*"